Earned Sick Time Act (ESTA)

 The following working groups are not eligible to utilize earned sick time, due to exclusions under ESTA.
 This includes those who schedule their own working hours and are not penalized if they do not schedule a minimum number of working hours.

-For individuals in the following employee groups, the first 72 hours of salary continuation requested will be provided as ESTA time, excluding time taken for bereavement.
+For individuals in the following employee groups, 72 hours of salary continuation requested will be provided as ESTA time, excluding time taken for bereavement:

-Earned sick time must be used prior to the use of salary continuation, excluding bereavement.
+Earned sick time may be used prior to the use of remaining salary continuation, excluding bereavement.

 Paid sick leave is accrued at 1 hour for every 30 hours worked.
 The following employee groups who work 30 hours or more in the calendar year will accrue 1 hour of paid sick time for every 30 hours worked: